Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Experiments

 \section{Experiments}

-We evaluate \oursb and \oursx along two dimensions often conflated in prior work: \textbf{correctness} (whether outputs match non-speculative generation) and \textbf{throughput} (tokens per second).
+We evaluate \oursb and \oursx along two dimensions often conflated in prior work: \textbf{output equivalence} and \textbf{throughput}.
 Through systematic evaluation across three model families and comparisons with both research prototypes and production systems, we show that our approach uniquely preserves output equivalence while achieving competitive speedups.